Obsessive-compulsive disorder (OCD) is a long-lasting disorder defined by intrusive thoughts (obsessions) and repetitive behaviors (compulsions). ¹

 - Sertraline

-When you begin taking an SRI it may take 8 to 12 weeks before it starts to work.
-Still, there are some cases the medication begins working on patients quickly.
+When you begin taking an SRI, it may take 8 to 12 weeks before it starts to work.
+Still, there are some cases where the medication works immediately.

-Whenever you’re taking a prescription medication, you’ll want to make sure to:
+Whenever you’re taking a prescription medication, you’ll want to:

 - Never stop taking medication without letting your doctor know.
-When you instantly take medication out of your system, there’s a chance you’ll worsen OCD symptoms.
-There are other potential hazards as some people experience withdrawal.
+When you instantly take medication out of your system, there’s a chance you’ll worsen OCD symptoms. ²¹ Not to mention, some people experience withdrawal. ²²

 Psychotherapy

-The most common form of psychotherapy used for OCD is cognitive behavioral therapy (CBT).
-This is due to the fact that CBT calls for Exposure and Response Prevention (EX/RP) which can reduce impulsive conduct.
-It’s even been proven beneficial for those who don’t react to SRIs.
+The most common psychotherapy for OCD is cognitive behavioral therapy (CBT).
+CBT calls for Exposure and Response Prevention (EX/RP) which can reduce impulsive conduct.
+It’s even been proven beneficial for those who don’t react to SRIs. ²⁴

 Other Therapies

-When both medication and psychotherapy is ineffective, you’ll most likely be offered a deep brain stimulation (DBS).
-There is a variety of DBS out there, but the most common is electroconvulsive therapy (ECT).
+When both medication and psychotherapy are ineffective, you may be offered a deep brain stimulation (DBS).
+There are a variety of DBS out there, but the most common is electroconvulsive therapy (ECT). ²⁵

 Get Involved in a Study